-[ occur when the AN for the Year Group has been reached but it may also be when a class of mixed Year Groups is full.
-Pupil Premium Schools can give admissions priority where a child is eligible for Pupil Premium funding if included in the school's oversubscription criteria.
-Eligibility for Pupil Premium priority (if this is part of the school's arrangements) is not a guarantee of admission.
-Oversubscription criteria for this school are detailed above .
-Service families For children of UK service personnel and other Crown Servants we will consider a family posted to the area as meeting residence criteria even if a home address has not been identified and a unit address is used.
-Measurements for prioritisation purposes will be from the main entrance to the residential property or the centre of the front gate of the unit address if necessary.
-This requires written confirmation from the relevant government department: The Ministry of Defence, the Foreign and Commonwealth Office or Government Communications Headquarters.
-Sixth forms will consider in-year admissions for families of UK service personnel posted to a new area and of crown servants returning to the country up to 16 school weeks in advance.
-There is no additional admissions priority for children of service families.
-Sibling 'Sibling' means a natural brother or sister, a half brother or sister, a legally adopted brother or sister or half-brother or sister, a stepbrother or sister or other child living in the same household as part of a single-family unit at the date of their application for a place.
 A sibling who has been offered a place within the normal admissions round will be considered as if he or she were on roll for the purposes of oversubscription priority where a child seeks admission in-year.
-A sibling who has been offered an in-year place for the beginning of the next term will be considered as if he or she were on roll for the purposes of oversubscription priority where a child seeks admission at the normal round.
+A sibling who has been offered an in-year place will be considered as if he or she were on roll for the purposes of oversubscription priority where a child seeks admission at the normal round.
 Children must be on roll in year groups Reception to Year 11 or in a school's sixth form or post-16 setting to be eligible as siblings for admissions purposes.
 Eligibility for sibling priority (if this is part of the school's arrangements) is not a guarantee of admission.
-Oversubscription criteria for this school are detailed above .
-Supplementary Information Form or SIF A form in addition to the LA common application form.
-Some schools use SIFs to collect information necessary to apply one or more of their oversubscription criteria.
-SIF SIFs need only be completed to provide information related to a specific oversubscription criterion, not by applicants who aren't seeking priority according to those criteria.
-An application form must be completed in all cases.
-Tie breaker To distinguish between young people in an oversubscription criterion, priority will be determined based on distance between home and school.
+Oversubscription criteria for this school are detailed above.
+Supplementary A form in addition to the LA common application form.
+Some sixth forms use SIFs to Information Form or collect information necessary to apply one or more of their oversubscription criteria.
+SIFs need only be completed to provide information related to a specific oversubscription criterion, not by applicants who aren't seeking priority according to those criteria.
+An application form must also be completed in all cases.
+Tie breaker To distinguish between children in an oversubscription criterion, priority will be determined based on distance between home and school.
 This is measured in a straight line from an entrance door of the residential dwelling to the centre of the main entrance to the school site using Devon LA's Geographical Information System (GIS).
-Young people who live closer to the school have a higher priority for admission.
+Children who live closer to the school have a higher priority for admission.
 Where two or more children reside within a block of flats, they will be deemed to live at an equal distance from the school.
 If the tiebreaker above is not enough to distinguish between applicants in an oversubscription criterion, there will be a random ballot.
 This will be undertaken by a person independent of the school by the operation of an electronic list randomiser.
 Random allocation will not be applied to multiple birth siblings (twins and triplets etc.) from the same family tied for the final place.
-Schools will admit them all.
-Uniform Young people attending many sixth forms are expected to wear a uniform.
+Sixth forms will admit them all.
+Uniform Children attending some sixth forms are expected to wear a uniform.
 Where this is the case, information about where this can be purchased and support for families who may be unable to afford items of uniform will be available from the school office and website.
-Waiting Lists Sixth forms will operate a waiting list for Year 12 until the end of the autumn term only.
+Where Post 16 students are not expected to wear uniform, they will be expected to wear suitable attire for an educational setting Waiting Lists Sixth forms will operate a waiting list for Year 12 until the end of the autumn term only.
 This will be maintained by the sixth form.
 Waiting lists will only contain the names of young people who have formally applied and been refused admission.
 A young person's positions on the waiting list will be determined solely in accordance with a sixth form's oversubscription criteria.
 Positions will be reordered whenever anyone is added to or leaves the waiting list.
 Therefore, a young person's name can go up or down on the list.
-The length of time on a waiting list does not affect position. © Devon County Cou ncil 2022
+The length of time on a waiting list does not affect position. © Devon County Council 2023